lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub142_1.png)
-▲ This unfortunately is the end of this Side-Quest, I hoped you liked seeing Satan and his friend Jonathan Interact.
+▲ This unfortunately is the end of this Side-Quest, I hope you liked seeing Stahn and his friend Jonathan interact.

 ---